nicolasbon38/SUMAC/README.md

 This is an implementation for SUMAC.
 It relies on `openmls`, an implementation of the MLS protocol.
-We extended this library with the module `tree_sumac`, which generaically handles all the low-level tree operations of SUMAC.
+We extended this library with the module `tree_sumac`, which generically handles all the low-level tree operations of SUMAC.
 The high-level API of SUMAC can be found in `sumac_rs`

 # Rust installation